gokou00/nim_chat_async/README.md

 # nim_chat_async
-A Asynchronous chat app using nim
+An Asynchronous chat app using nim